-Staff requests that the Finance and Administration Committee forward the September 2020 Treasurer's Report to the Board for approval.
+The Finance and Administration Committee recommends that the Board of Directors approve the LAVTA Treasurer's Report for September 2020.

-Attachments:
+Att achments:

 1. September 2020 Treasurer's Report

+Approved:

 LIVERMORE AMADOR VALLEY TRANSIT AUTHORITY BALANCE SHEET FOR THE PERIOD ENDING: September 30, 2020